Ubadah ibn al-Samit: Architecture

 'Ubadah demonstrated his skill as an architect after the conquest of Latakia.
 While he administered the city, he built the Great Mosque of al-Bazaar.
 The mosque has two western entrances.
 South of the mosque, leading to its courtyard is an open space recently roofed with raspberry boards.
 From the eastern side, two spaces open in front of the mosque, a rectangle covered with six stone arches, and a medium-sized minaret stands on its highest base.
 The mosque does not contain artistic touches except for some decorations on the entrance and the minaret.
 On the western side of the mosque is an old bathroom.

 Another example of his architecture is when he ended the conquest in Egypt with al-Aas.
-He was involved in planning and developing Fustat and in constructing the first mosque in Egypt, known as the mosque of Amr bin al-Aas.
+He was involved in planning and developing Fustat and in constructing the first mosque in Egypt, known as the mosque of Amr bin al-As.
 He, along with other companions such as Zubayr ibn al-Awwam, Abu Darda, and Miqdad ibn Amr al-Aswad, also constructed and decided the Qibla or direction of prayer of the mosque.